 1. Have a Clear Budget

 Every business will have a range of expenses to pay, it can be difficult to manage all expenditures if you do not have a clear budget in place.
 Ideally, you should have a clear understanding of where your money is going and how much it is going to different places.
 A common mistake of struggling businesses is that they lose track of their expenses and if an emergency arises, they are unable to pay for it.
 These difficulties usually force business owners to borrow money or file for bankruptcy, in extreme cases.
+You can also seek the counsel of bankruptcy lawyers to find out if filing for bankruptcy would benefit you and if that’s the best possible move.

 2. Keep Record of Your Daily Finances and Cashflow